May 04, 2015

 Set the Bulge value to 100 and set the center of the effect.

-Choose Edit>Deselect or else just press Ctrl+D to remove the selection.
+Choose Edit>Deselect (Ctrl+D) to remove the selection.

 Choose Edit>Deselect to remove the selection.

-Grab the Rectangle Select Tool from the Tools Window.
+Grab the Rectangle Select tool.

 The Rectangle Select Tool.